tireddy2/pqc-for-engineers/draft-ar-pquip-pqc-engineers.md

 Lattice-based schemes usually have good performances and average size public keys and signatures, making them good candidates for general-purpose use such as replacing the use of RSA in PKIX certificates.

 Examples of such class of algorithms include Kyber, Falcon and Dilithium.

+It is noteworthy that, lattice-based encryption schemes are often prone to decryption failures, meaning that valid encryptions are decrypted incorrectly; as such, an attacker could significantly reduce the security of lattice-based schemes that have a relatively high failure rate.
+However, for most of the NIST Post-Quantum Proposals, the number of required oracle queries is above practical limits, as has been shown in {{LattFail1}}.
+More recent works have improved upon the results in {{LattFail1}}, showing that the cost of searching for additional failing ciphertexts after one or more have already been found, can be sped up dramatically {{LattFail2}}.
+However, at this point in time (July 2023), the PQC candidates by NIST are considered secure under these attacks and we suggest constant monitoring as cryptanalysis research is ongoing.

 ## Hash-Based Public-Key Cryptography {#hash-based}